pubnative/iqv-android-sdk-demo/README.md

 # IQV Android SDK Integration and Configuration

 ## Requirements
-- You will be provided with a parameter set by your account manager.
-This consists of two string values for appToken and partnerKeyword, and the zone ids that identify each one of your placements.
+- Your account manager will provide you with an appToken and the zone ids that identify each of your placements and ad formats.

-Default Zone IDs are defined as follows:
+Default Zone IDs used in the example app are defined as follows:
 2 - Banner Ads
 3 - Interstitial Ads
 4 - Video Ads

+Please note that the previously provided "partnerKeyword" parameter is no longer necessary and has been removed from the code.

 - Your account manager can advise on more customized zone id setup including multiple price floors for the same ad format.